 - Extensive due diligence, where relevant/appropriate, to assess the environmental implications of an investment

-- Employee training promoting the awareness and understanding of ESG issues within the business
+- Employee training promoting the awareness and understanding of ESG and D&I issues within the business

-- Employee well-being across physical and mental health
+- Ensuring employee well-being across physical and mental health

 - 1-1-1 Model: 1% of each of ARA Venn’s profits and people’s time are given to support community causes, together with a commitment by the firm to be carbon neutral

-- Evaluate the social benefit and community enhancement of an investment
+- Evaluation of the social benefit and community enhancement of an investment or strategy

 - Top down board level responsibility for ESG issues